 The Chairs and Coordinators of the bodies involved in risk assessment activities have decided to work together more closely to improve the quality, communication, added value and recognition of risk assessment, and thereby help improving risk management decisions.

-In 2005, DG SANCO launched regular meetings of Chairs and Secretariats of the Scientific Committees and Panels of Community bodies involved in risk assessment as a standing forum for facilitating the sharing of best practices between risk assessors.
+In 2005, DG SANTE launched regular meetings of Chairs and Secretariats of the Scientific Committees and Panels of Community bodies involved in risk assessment as a standing forum for facilitating the sharing of best practices between risk assessors.

 The objective is to develop best practices for risk assessment covering: